Al Cass

-Alfred S. Cassinelli aka Al Cass (Alfred Stephen Cascianelli, September 7, 1923 – August 23, 1989) was an American inventor, performer, trumpeter, manufacturer, and consultant to other brass musicians.
+Alfred S. Cassinelli (born Alfred Stephen Cascianelli, September 7, 1923 – August 23, 1989), known professionally as Al Cass, was an American inventor, trumpeter, manufacturer, and consultant to other brass musicians.

-Biography

 Early life

-Cass was the youngest of nine children (Anna, Isadore, Mary, Louis, Rita, Hellen, Alba, and Concetta) of Italian immigrants who came to America and settled in Milford, Massachusetts at the turn of the 20th century.
+Cass was the youngest of nine children (Anna, Isadore, Mary, Louis, Rita, Hellen, Alba, and Concetta) of Italian immigrants who came to America and settled in Milford, Massachusetts, at the turn of the 20th century.
 Later, the name was changed to "Cassinelli" by an older sibling, a fad of the day to enable other immigrants to spell and pronounce the name more easily.
 Both parents did not agree to the name change, and thus kept their original last name.

 Cass asked his mother for a horn at age 12 after hearing Harry James on the radio.

 He was the president of his class at Milford High School in 1941.
 He had his own orchestra by age 14, performing at proms, weddings, and area clubs, notably the Crystal Room, which was frequented by many touring legends of the day, whom he met and was inspired by.

 He entered into World War II as a machine gunner after the Japanese attack on Pearl Harbor, along with his older brothers Isadore and Louis.
 An older sister, Rita, went to Detroit to work for the war effort.
 Cass took his trumpet with him and was seen playing.
-He was immediately transferred into Special Services touring the European theater, performing for troops who were awaiting the arrival of Hollywood's Andrews Sisters, Bob Hope, and Mickey Rooney among others.
-He left service as Private 1st class.
+He was immediately transferred into Special Services touring the European theatre, performing for troops who were awaiting the arrival of Hollywood's Andrews Sisters, Bob Hope, and Mickey Rooney, among others.
+He left service as private first class.